maliMirkec/personal-website/site/articles/tools-for-auditing-css.md

   - css
   - javascript
 thumbnail: tools-for-auditing-css_ojcnov
-descriptionAlt: "Auditing CSS is not a common task in a developer's everyday life, but sometimes you just have to do it.
-To do it, I usually reach for some of the tools I'll cover in the article."
+descriptionAlt: Auditing CSS is not a common task in a developer's everyday life, but sometimes you just have to do it.
+To do it, I usually reach for some of the tools I'll cover in the article.
-description: "Streamline your CSS auditing process with this developer's guide.
-Discover the tools you need to tackle the task effectively."
+description: Streamline your CSS auditing process with this developer's guide.
+Discover the tools you need to tackle the task effectively.
 publication: CSS Tricks
 canonical: https://css-tricks.com/tools-for-auditing-css/
 type: articles-item